Citrix Virtual Apps and Desktops

 Before creating a catalog:

-• Review this section to learn about the choices you make and information you supply.
+• Review this section to learn about the choices you make and the information you supply.

-• Ensure that you have created a connection to the hypervisor, cloud service, other resource that hosts your machines.
+• Ensure that you have created a connection to the hypervisor, cloud service, and other resources that hosts your machines.

 • If you have created a master image to provision machines, ensure that you have installed a VDA on that image.